berrycrumbz/berrycrumbz/README.md

 USE TTGS (/j , / hvyj ) yk? i cant tell tone nor can i even control my own WAAH i will jokingly harass you and joke about stuff i prob shouldnt  ( like my parents death --> coping mechinism )

-i do smoke and vape --> do not tell me to stop because i will want u to know that i cant nor will i ( its an addiciton and my health ill still think about it but its slim as ive had this addiction since 12 )
+i do smoke and vape --> do not tell me to stop because i will want u to know that i cant nor will i ( its an addiciton and my health. ill still think about it but its slim, as ive had this addiction since 12 )

 uhhhh thats really all ig tyty !<3